danielcahli/data-science-learning/feature-engineering/README.md

 Interaction between GrLivArea and BldgType was analyzed using lmplot, showing different trend lines by category.

 In contrast, MoSold showed similar trends across categories, suggesting no interaction.

+### 2. Creating Features

+The goal of this exercise is to enrich the dataset by creating new features that provide useful signals to the model.

+These features are derived through mathematical transformations, feature interactions, and aggregations.

+Overview of Steps
+Import libraries and define a scoring function

+Uses cross_val_score with XGBRegressor and RMSLE as the evaluation metric.
+Load dataset

+The dataset is loaded as a DataFrame, and the target variable (SalePrice) is separated.

+Mathematical Transforms was used to create new features

+Join all created features to the base dataset.

+Evaluate model performance using the score_dataset() function.